-This Husky knows what he wants and he has no hesitation in throwing a temper tantrum to make sure that he gets it.
+This Husky knows what he wants.
+He has no hesitation in throwing a temper tantrum to make sure that he gets it, too.

 We've all seen the young children in stores who throw temper tantrums because their parents won't give them what they want, whether it's a candy bar, a toy, or to get out of the shopping cart.
 But could you imagine having to deal with your dog's temper tantrum, too?

-That’s what the owner of the dog in this video has to cope with, and it’s clear that the dog is highly determined to get what he wants.
+That's what the owner of the dog in this video has to cope with, and it's clear that this particular husky is highly determined to get what he wants.

 Zeus the Husky loves to lie in the tub and play with the running water.
 When his owner asks if he wants to go for a walk, Zeus firmly tells her no, he wants to play with the water.
 In fact, Zeus throws a small temper tantrum when he realizes that his owner is not going to turn the water on.